 Every Resource for Every Student's Success

-Students with documented learning differences continue to receive support in the Upper School.
-The Strategies class is offered in grades 9 through 12 to provide support and guidance to some of those existing students who have documented learning differences so they may better navigate the rigors of our college preparatory curriculum.
+Strategies Class (Grades 9-12): Students with documented and remediated learning differences continue to receive support in the Upper School.
+The Strategies class is offered in grades 9 through 12 to provide support and guidance to some of those existing students who have documented and remediated learning differences so they may better navigate the rigors of our college preparatory curriculum.